ZANZIBAR RED COLOBUS

 Fun Facts

-The Zanzibar red colobus, often referred to as Kirk’s red colobus, is named after Sir John Kirk, the British Resident to Zanzibar who first identified these creatures.
+The Zanzibar red colobus is also called Kirk’s red colobus, after Sir John Kirk, the British Resident of Zanzibar who first brought it to the attention of zoological science.

 Daily Life and Group Dynamics